If you need financial assistance with your utility bills, please visit this page.

 Disconnections, late payment charges

-As the nation slowly begins to reopen, M.U.D. is taking a slow approach in resuming disconnections and late payment charges:
+As the nation slowly begins to reopen, M.U.D. took a slow approach in resuming disconnections and late payment charges:

-- Starting with the invoices dated July 6 and after, late payment charges will recommence if they are not paid by the due date on that bill.
+- Starting with the invoices dated July 6, 2020 and after, late payment charges recommenced if they are not paid by the due date on that bill.

 Don’t fall for scams.
 Scammers are taking advantage of the coronavirus outbreak to send fraudulent emails, texts and social media posts.
 Beware of scams asking for personal information or immediate payment, and never click on suspicious links or attachments.
 If you have questions related to your utility services, please contact us at 402.554.6666.